 Time Commitment

-• 12-16hrs/mo: Animal Ambassador Docents commit to a weekly shift from the time they start in October 2024 to the following October 2025
+- 12-16hrs/mo: Animal Ambassador Docents commit to a weekly shift from the time they start in March 2025 to Labor Day of the same year.

 Training